shakacode/redux-tree/README.md

 const store = createStore(tree, initialState, enhancers);
 ```

-`createTree` receives 1 argument: object with branches and/or leaves.
-Returns a `tree`, in fact this is a root reducer.

 ### `createBranch`
+`createBranch` also receives 1 argument: object with branches and/or leaves.
+You don't need this method if your state tree is 1 level deep.
+Returns a `branch`.

 ```js
 import { createBranch } from 'redux-tree';